Every registered voter has something every candidate needs to win an election: A Vote

 Step Two: Get the Voter to Like You

-You can’t force the person you’re on a date to like you, and in today’s highly cynical political realm voters are naturally suspicious of candidates.
+And in today’s highly cynical political realm voters are naturally suspicious of candidates.

 Your campaign however can do things that help you appear likable.